As of early 2021, these two bidets are STILL the most popular bidets around, and for good reason!

-Let’s get right to the good stuff with a chart which easily highlights the changes between the two bidets.
+Let’s get right to the good stuff with a chart which easily highlights the differences between the two bidets.

-You can also jump to a hefty analysis of each bidet here:
+You can also jump to a hefty, in-depth analysis of each bidet here:

 |TOTO C200||TOTO C100|